previous page back to table of contents next page

 The detectors are read out non-destructively nine times with 1.1 second spacing for each Single-exposure.
 A single value for the fitted sample-up-the-ramp slope is computed on board for all pixels, and eventually downlinked as the Single-exposure.
 The first readout of the HgCdTe W1 and W2 detectors is discarded, so their effective exposure time is 7.7 seconds.

 The NEOWISE orbital scan precession produces approximately 90% overlap in the ecliptic longitude direction between scans that are adjacent on the sky.
 As discussed below, longitudes between subsequent scans are toggled forward and back slightly to smooth coverage variation due to the South Atlantic Anomaly (SAA), and are adjusted by approximately 10° biweekly to avoid the moon (see also III.4.b in the All-Sky Release Supplement for details of these maneuvers).
-The ecliptic longitude of WISE scan semi-circles are shown as a function of scan number (time) in Figure 7.
+The ecliptic longitude of WISE scan semi-circles is shown as a function of scan number (time) in Figure 7.

 NEOWISE scans are offset slightly from the perpendicular to the Sun line by a variable amount that is controlled by the settings for the following configurable survey parameters: